Elizabeth Anne Le Noir

-Elizabeth Anne Le Noir (née Smart; c.
-1755 – 6 May 1841) was an English female poet, novelist, and feminist from the romantic period.
+Elizabeth Anne Le Noir (née Smart; 27 October 1754 – 6 May 1841) was an English female poet, novelist, and feminist from the romantic period.
 Raised in a widowed home, Le Noir became interested in literature through opportunities she was given by her mother's step-father; John Newbery.
 After being employed at the Reading Mercury for some time, Le Noir and her sister eventually inherited it.
 Le Noir soon became the wife of Jean Baptiste Le Noir, from whom she got her last name.
 Although she didn't have any children of her own, she educated two of her female relatives.
 Although Le Noir had many great works, "[s]he is probably better known as the daughter of the famous religious poet Christopher Smart."

 Biography

 Early life

-In 1755, Elizabeth Anne Le Smart was born in Islington, London as the daughter of English poet Christopher Smart and Anna Maria Carnan.
-Elizabeth was born into a household with her parents and sister Mary Anne Smart.
-Due to her father's failing career, Smart was unable to provide enough of an income to support the family.
+In 1755, Elizabeth Anne Smart was born in Islington, London as the daughter of English poet Christopher Smart and Anna-Maria Carnan.
+Elizabeth was born into a household with her parents and sister Marianne Smart.
+Due to his failing career, Smart was unable to provide enough of an income to support his family.
 During the 1760s, Christopher Smart began to be labeled as an insane alcoholic and became incapable of caring for his wife and children.
 He was soon admitted into St Luke's Hospital for Lunatics as a "Curable Patient".
-In 1768 Smart was eventually confined permanently for insanity and later died at the King's Bench Prison in 1771.
-While Elizabeth Anne's father was imprisoned, she, her mother and sister settled in Reading, Berkshire in 1792 with her mother's step-father John Newbery who cared for them.
+In 1768, Smart was eventually confined permanently for insanity and later died at the King's Bench Prison in 1771.
+While Elizabeth Anne's father was imprisoned, she, her mother and sister settled in Reading, Berkshire in 1792 with her mother's step-father John Newbery, who cared for them.
 An English publisher, Newbery once supported the works of Christopher Smart, and employed the three women at the Reading Mercury, which he owned.
-Elizabeth Anne and her sister later inherited the publication.
+Elizabeth and her sister later inherited the publication.

 Adulthood

 In 1795, Elizabeth Anne married a French immigrant, John Baptiste Le Noir.
-The couple settled together in Reading, where Bapiste worked as a French teacher while Elizabeth Anne took care of the house and educated two family members.
+The couple settled together in Reading, where Baptiste worked as a French teacher while Elizabeth Anne took care of the house and educated two family members.
 Throughout her childhood, Le Noir's mother did not want her to pursue writing.